Anatomical Evaluation

 These conditions can be more severe for pregnant women who contract them, and there is a small risk to health of the fetus if mother contracts these infections during pregnancy; should labwork indicate non-immunity to one/both of these conditions, often times it is recommended to consider vaccination outside of pregnancy

-Hysteroscopy and Laparoscopy
+Hysteroscopy And Laparoscopy

 Based on your individual history or findings on ultrasound or HSG, an outpatient procedure called a laparoscopy and/or hysteroscopy may be recommended.
 Documentation of a normal anatomical relationship between the tubes and ovaries can be accomplished by laparoscopy.
 Laparoscopy directly visualizes the structures via a fiberoptic telescope placed through the abdominal wall.
 This outpatient procedure investigates whether endometriosis or scar tissue (adhesions) is present preventing the egg from efficiently traveling from the ovary to the fallopian tube.
-If these abnormalities are present, they are typically efficiently treated at the same time with the assistance of a carbon dioxide laser in an effort to restore the anatomy to a more normal state.
+If these abnormalities are present, they are typically efficiently treated at the same time in an effort to restore the anatomy to a more normal state.
 This is best scheduled after menses but before ovulation.
 Oftentimes, a hysteroscopy (visual examination of the interior of the uterine cavity via a fiberoptic telescope) is done at the same time.
 Laparoscopy and hysteroscopy are not always necessary with the initial evaluations unless your medical history strongly implies endometriosis or scar tissue as likely contributing factors to infertility.